equalitie/edgemanage/README.md

 not needed - this means that if the last set of known healthy edges are in a passing state, there will be no change in DNS.

-Edgemanage maintains a store of historial fetches per host and can make decisions based on this data.
+Edgemanage maintains a store of historical fetches per host and can make decisions based on this data.
 By default, if there are not enough passing hosts, Edgemanage will add hosts based on their average over a time window, and failing that, their overall average.